Ortus-Solutions/docker-contentbox/README.md

 ### Production Tags

-The following tags are based off our `master` branch and are production-ready images.
+The following tags are based off our image's `master` branch and are production-ready images.
 The version number matches the release of ContentBox

-* `:latest`, `:4.2.1` - Latest stable version of ContentBox = `4.2.1`
+* `:latest`, `:4.2.1` - Latest stable version of ContentBox `4.2.1`
 * `:alpine-{version}` - Latest stable version based off Alpine Linux
 * `:lucee5-{version}` - Latest stable version of this image with Lucee 5 warmed up
-* `:lucee45-{version}` - Latest stable version of this image with Lucee 4.5 warmed up
 * `:adobe2018-{version}` - Latest stable version of this image with Adobe 2018 warmed up
 * `:adobe2016-{version}` - Latest stable version of this image with Adobe 2016 warmed up
 * `:adobe11-{version}` - Latest stable version of this image with Adobe 11 warmed up